 Table 2.
-DMOZ tokens statistics
+DMOZ token statistics

-Note, that the propositional nature of L^C allows us to explicitly encode about 90.13% of label data in DMOZ (i.e., nouns, adjectives, conjunctions "and" and "or").
-Still, this is a rough understated estimation, as we did not take into account multi-word common and proper nouns.
+Note, that the propositional nature of $L^C$ allows us to explicitly encode about 90.13% of label data in DMOZ (i.e., nouns, adjectives, conjunctions "and" and "or").
+Still, this is a rough understated estimation, as we did not take into account multi-word nouns.
 In fact, manual analysis of the longest labels, as well as of the ones with verbs, shows that the majority of these labels represents proper names of movies, games, institutions, music bands, etc.